 |Study designs||All KQs: Controlled trials

-KQ 2: Modeling studies; clinical prediction tools are required to include multiple factors
+KQ 2: Modeling studies are also eligible; clinical prediction tools must include multiple factors

-KQs 4, 5, 7 (harms): Prospective cohort studies and case-control studies
+KQs 4, 5, 7: Prospective cohort studies and case-control studies are also eligible

-KQ 2: Models including a single variable or biomarker; models not considering smoking and age (i.e., known risk factors for lung cancer)
+KQ 2: Models including a single variable or biomarker; models not considering smoking and age (known risk factors for lung cancer)

 KQs 1–5, 8: Studies with a sample size less than 1,000

 KQs 6, 7: For surgery (established standard treatment), studies with a sample size less than 500; for SBRT, no limit on sample size

-KQ 6: Studies with at least 5 years of followup
+KQ 6: At least 5 years of followup

 |Countries||Studies conducted in countries categorized as “Very High” on the 2016 Human Development Index (as defined by the United Nations Development Programme)||Studies conducted in countries that are not categorized as “Very High” on the 2016 Human Development Index|